OCA/stock-logistics-reporting/stock_quant_history/readme/DESCRIPTION.md

 To generate the first snapshot this module assume all stock.move.line are present in the database.

 Next snapshot is computed based on the previous snapshot present in the database.

+Once a snapshot has been taken, every locked and done picking won't be able to unlock to avoid incoherent stock history.